 Our products and services may be considered discretionary items for consumers.
-Factors affecting the level of consumer spending for such discretionary items include general economic conditions and other factors, such as consumer confidence in future economic conditions, consumer sentiment, the availability and cost of consumer credit, levels of unemployment, and tax rates.
+Factors affecting the level of consumer spending for such discretionary items include general economic conditions and other factors, such as consumer confidence in future economic conditions, consumer sentiment, the availability and cost of consumer credit, levels of unemployment and tax rates.
 Unfavorable economic conditions may lead consumers to delay or reduce purchases of our products and services and consumer demand for our products and services may not grow as we expect.
 Our sensitivity to economic cycles and any related fluctuation in consumer demand for our products and services may have an adverse effect on our operating results and financial condition.

-The war in Ukraine and shipping disruptions in the Red Sea could materially and adversely affect our business and results of operations.
+The war in Ukraine, conflicts in the Middle East and shipping disruptions in the Red Sea could materially and adversely affect our business and results of operations.

-The recent outbreak of war in Ukraine has already affected global economic markets, including a dramatic increase in the price of oil and gas, and the uncertain resolution of this conflict could result in protracted and/or severe damage to the global economy.
-Russia's recent military interventions in Ukraine have led to, and may lead to, additional sanctions being levied by the United States, the European Union, and other countries against Russia and possibly countries that support, directly or indirectly, Russia's incursion.
-Russia's military incursion and the resulting sanctions could adversely affect global energy and financial markets and thus could affect the businesses of our customers, even though we do not have any direct exposure to Russia or the adjoining geographic regions.
+The uncertainties regarding the effects and duration of global hostilities, including the recent outbreak of war in Ukraine, the Israel---Gaza and Hezbollah conflict and any associated military campaigns have affected global economic markets, including a dramatic increase in the price of oil and gas, and the uncertain resolution of these conflicts could result in protracted and/or severe damage to the global economy.
+Russia's recent military interventions in Ukraine have led to, and may lead to, additional sanctions being levied by the United States, the European Union and other countries against Russia and possibly countries that support, directly or indirectly, Russia's incursion.
+Russia's military incursion and the resulting sanctions could adversely affect global energy and financial markets and thus could affect the business of our sole customer, even though we do not have any direct exposure to Russia or the adjoining geographic regions.
+In addition, Russia and Ukraine are major exporters of critical minerals needed for semiconductors, which could have a significant negative impact on us and on our sole customer.
 The extent and duration of the military action, sanctions and resulting market disruptions are impossible to predict, but could be substantial.
-Any such disruptions caused by Russian military action or resulting sanctions may magnify the impact of other risks described herein.
-We cannot predict the progress or outcome of the situation in Ukraine, as the conflict and governmental reactions are rapidly developing and beyond their control.
-Prolonged unrest intensified military activities or more extensive sanctions impacting the region could have a material adverse effect on the global economy, and such effect could in turn have a material adverse effect on our business, financial condition, results of operations and prospects.
+Any such disruptions caused by Russian military action or resulting sonctions may magnify the impact of other risks described herein.
+We cannot predict the progress or outcome of the situation in Ukraine, as the conflict and governmental reactions are rapidly developing and beyond our control.
+Moreover, the recent armed conflict between Israel and Hamas is highly unpredictable, and this conflict could lead to further significant market and other disruptions, including significant volatility in commodity prices, supply of energy resources, instability in financial markets, political and social instability and increases in cyberattacks and espionage.
+Prolonged unrest, intensified military activities or more extensive sanctions impacting the affected regions

-Recently there have been shipping disruptions in the Red Sea and surrounding waterways due to attacks on marine vessels by the Houthi movement which controls part of Yemen.
-These disruptions may impact our ability to distribute our products to our customers in a cost-effective and timely manner and to meet our customers' demands, all of which could have an adverse effect on financial condition and results of operations.
+In addition, recently there have been shipping disruptions in the Red Sea and surrounding waterways due to attacks on marine vessels by the Houthi movement which controls part of Yemen.
+These disruptions may impact our ability to distribute our products to our customers in a cost-effective and timely manner and to meet our customer's demands, all of which could have an adverse effect on our financial condition and results of operations.